Jaan Kross: Short synopses of works not yet available in English

 This novel first appeared in Finnish as the political situation in Estonia was very unclear owing to the imminent collapse of the Soviet Union.
 It tells the story of Peeter Mirk (another of Kross' alter egos) who has just returned from eight years of labour camp and internal exile in Siberia and is looking for work, in order to avoid being sent back, labelled as a "parasite to Soviet society".
 And he needs the money to live on.
-It is now 1954, Stalin is dead, there is a slight political thaw.
+It is now 1954, Stalin is dead, and there is a slight political thaw.
 He finds a job on an archaeological dig near the main bastion in central Tallinn.
 There he finds a manuscript written in the 13th century by a leprous clergyman, a document which could overturn some of the assumptions about the history of Estonia that the Soviet occupier has.
 The novel also gives portraits of several luckless individuals who have been caught up in the paradoxes of German and Russian occupations.